alucryd/oxyromon/README.md

 ## oxyromon-purge-roms

-Purges trashed and missing ROM files
+Purges trashed, missing and orphan ROM files

-This will purge the database from every ROM file that has gone missing, as well as optionally delete all games in the Trash subdirectories.
+This will optionally purge the database from every ROM file that has gone missing or that is not currently associated with a ROM, as well as physically delete all files in the `Trash` subdirectories.

     USAGE:
         oxyromon purge-roms [FLAGS]

     FLAGS:
-        -y, --yes            Automatically says yes to prompts -t, --empty-trash    Empties the ROM files trash directories -h, --help           Prints help information
+        -m, --missing    Deletes missing ROM files from the database -o, --orphan     Deletes ROM files without an associated ROM from the database -t, --trash      Physically deletes ROM files from the trash directories -y, --yes        Automatically says yes to prompts -h, --help       Prints help information
         -V, --version    Prints version information